tanmayrajani/markdown-editor/README.md

 > Realtiome Markdown Editor using `AngularJS`

-It is working decent right now using GitHub Markdown API.
-Though I'm using no-auth version which only allows 60 requests/hr.
-That is a major drawback right now.
-I wish to extend it using Auth in future.
+This is using GitHub Markdown API [Raw].
+It is using OAuth to authenticate user with GitHub.
+(Max.
+5000 requests/hour.)

 ![Screenshot](etc/screenshot.png?raw=true)